 Those who would prefer to complete the course and exams in person, may attend an AEP and ISO 10018 Preparatory course to be held regionally in 2018.
 In additional, regional preparation courses will be held starting in 2018.

 Cost: $1,000.
 (Includes a one-year extension of EEA membership – a $125 value)

 The EEA faculty consists of leading corporate practitioners, academics, and engagement solution providers.
 Please click here for complete list.

-About the Certification Exam
+About the Certification Quizzes and Exams

 To achieve the Certified Engagement Practitioner designation, you must be an EEA member in good standing; you must complete all six modules of the CEP course and pass each of the associated quizzes.
 The pass mark is 75%.
 To achieve the AEP/ISO 10018 Certification you must pass the quizzes at a 75% or better threshold and the exams at a 100% threshold (note that AEP exams are “open book”).

 Once you have passed all six modules, you will have earned your Certified Engagement Practitioner designation and can download your certificate of designation directly from your EEA learner profile.

 You may pursue your Advanced Engagement Professional (AEP) designation as soon as you have been awarded your CEP.
 To earn your AEP/ISO 10018 Certification, you must complete and pass each of the modules in the AEP course, pass the two exams associated with the ISO 10018 standard and audit, and satisfactorily complete the your written business plan demonstrating mastery of the ISO 10018 standard and audit process.